Our Lady of Budslau: History

 The icon was manufactured by an unknown artisan in the 16th century.
 It became a present to Voivode of Minsk Jan Dominikowicz Pac by Pope Clement VIII to honor his conversion from Calvinism into Roman Catholicism in 1598.
 Pac treasured the icon and kept it at the Pac Palace in Vilnius.
 After the death of Pac, the icon has passed to chaplain Isaac Skalai who brought it to Daŭhinava.
 In 1613, Skalai gifted it to the Bernardine monastery in Budslav.

 The icon was known for miraculous healings that were described in the book of the abbot E. Zyalevich Zodiac on the earth (1650).
 In 1635, Our Lady of Budslau was moved to the main altar in place of the visitation icon.
 The first miracle was recorded in 1617 – curing blindness of the five-year-old Jehoshaphat Tyszkiewicz, who later became a known Carmelite priest.
 On the same day Reginald Tyszkiewicz was cured of epilepsy, which had plagued him for seven years.
 Zyalevich described 42 miraculous recoveries and an episode with Ian Vronsky, captain serving Janusz Kiszka, Grand Hetman and Voivode of Polock.
 The wounded captain was captured by the Tsardom of Russia in 1632 but was able to safely return because of a vow in front of the icon, which belonged to his friend Lukas Vladovsky.
 Perhaps that was the reason why Janusz Kiszka became one of the sponsors of the stone church in 1633–1643.
 A riza was added to the icon in the 1st half of the 17th century.

 In 1643, the master of Polotsk Andrew Kromer built the Church of the Assumption of the Blessed Virgin Mary, for which Peter Gramel created a unique wooden altar, and where the icon was placed.
-During the Russo-Polish War (1654–1667), the icon was temporarily evacuated to the town of Sokółka (Bialystok).
+During the Russo-Polish War (1654–1667), the icon was temporarily evacuated to the town of Sokółka.